gbaquer/rMSIcleanup/README.md

 ### 3. Downloading sample data
 To easily try out the functionality of the package we provide a sample dataset available at github.com/gbaquer/MSI_Data

-You can either download it manually or automatically using the following R Script:
+You need to download both the Peak Matrix ("Ag_Pancreas_TOF_2015_Dataset2.zip") and the Processed File ("Ag_Pancreas_TOF_2015_Dataset2_proc.tar").
+Alternatively, you can use the following R script to download the files automatically:

 ```R
 ## 3.0.
 Download Sample Data
 url <- "url"